-Check if this website is on a domain blacklist
+Check if this website is on a domain blocklist

-This option is available for Wordfence Premium users to check if your own site is listed on domain blacklists.
-Blacklisting can occur for various reasons, but this scan checks blacklists related to malicious content.
+This option is available for Wordfence Premium users to check if your own site is listed on third-party domain blocklists/blacklists.
+Blocklisting can occur for various reasons, but this scan checks blocklists related to malicious content.
 This could be a sign of a compromise, or could also be caused by your site linking to sites that are known to be compromised, which would appear as additional scan results.

 Check if this website is being “Spamvertised”

-For this reason, Wordfence offers the additional check to our Premium customers which checks if your website is being included in spam emails (Spamvertized).
-Checking if your site is being spamvertized is an important step in early detection of an infection.
+For this reason, Wordfence offers an additional check to our Premium customers which checks if your website is being included in spam emails (Spamvertized).
+Checking if your site is being spamvertized is an important step in the early detection of an infection.
 If this comes up as positive, then it means that you are either currently infected with malware, or you were in the past.
-Another possible reason is that your own emails campaigns have been too aggressive or have tripped spam filters from another reason and your website has been listed as a URL that often appears in spam email.
+Another possible reason is that your own emails campaigns have been too aggressive or have tripped spam filters for another reason and your site has been listed as a URL that often appears in spam emails.

-Checking if your site is being spamvertized using regular Wordfence Premium scans is an excellent way to preserve the integrity of your website and email reputation.
+Checking if your site is being spamvertized using regular Wordfence Premium scans is an excellent way to preserve the integrity of your site and email reputation.

 Check if this website IP is generating spam

-It is important that your website’s own IP address has not been blacklisted for sending spam or hosting malware.
-If your IP address has been blacklisted, then any email originating from your website IP address will either disappear and not even reach an inbox or spam filter (be blackholed) or will land in your customer’s spam folders.
+It is important that your site’s own server IP address has not been blocklisted for sending spam or hosting malware.
+If your server IP address has been blocklisted, then any email originating from your site’s IP address will either disappear and not even reach an inbox or spam filter (be blackholed) or will land in your customer’s spam folders.

 Scan for misconfigured How does Wordfence get IPs

-This scan checks how Wordfence sees visitors’ IPs.
-If your server or domain is set up to use a “reverse proxy,” this helps Wordfence determine which Http Header contains the visitor’s IP.
+This scan checks how Wordfence sees visitors’ IP addresses.
+If your server or domain is set up to use a “reverse proxy”, this helps Wordfence determine which HTTP Header contains the visitor’s IP address.
 We recommend keeping this scan enabled.
 The scan runs once per week and will show “Skipped” in the scan summary when it does not need to run.

 Scan for publicly accessible configuration, backup, or log files

-This scan will check for files containing sensitive information that could be accessed remotely, such as old WordPress settings in a file name wp-config.old.
+This scan will check for files containing sensitive information that could be accessed remotely, such as old WordPress settings in a file name “wp-config.old” for example.
 Preventing access to these files can keep your database password or other important information secure.

 Scan for publicly accessible quarantined files

-Note: If the file is not hidden when you try to fix this result by clicking the link to hide the file, this may be caused by having multiple levels of .htaccess files.
+Note that if the file is not hidden when you try to fix this result by clicking the link to hide the file, then this may be caused by having multiple levels of “.htaccess” files.
 You might need to add “RewriteOption Inherit” to your .htaccess file.
-Be sure to check any other sites you have in a parent directory or subdirectory of the same host, since other “rewrites” can be inherited too.
+Be sure to check any other sites you have in a parent directory or subdirectory of the same host since other “rewrites” can be inherited too.

 In general, saving a backup of the file and removing it from the server is the recommended option.